juanavila94/juanavila94/README.md

  ## 💫 About Me:
-I am a highly motivated and committed Web developer with a proactive and responsible attitude, My every day goal is the enhancement of my skills in order to write efficient and scalable code.
-I love to solve the every day problems and keep myself up-to-date with the latest technologies .
+I am a highly motivated and committed Web developer with a proactive and responsible attitude, my every day goal is the enhancement of my skills in order to write efficient and scalable code.
+I love to solve the every day problems and keep myself up-to-date with the latest technologies.

 ## 🌐 Socials: [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/juan-cruz-avila/)